 Founded by a group of artists in 1768, the RA is one of the capital's major art galleries, with works by Reynolds, Turner and Gainsborough, among many others.
 The annual summer exhibition is a highlight of the year and there are regular temporary exhibitions that bring together art from around the world.
-To celebrate the Royal Academy’s 250th anniversary in 2018, the RA is offering 50% off entry to Tacita Dean: Landscape (open until 12 August) to visitors with a National Art Pass.

 This superb Robert Adam palace houses an impressive collection, everything from Old Master paintings to family portraits and modern art.
 The period furnishings sit alongside bold modern touches, including a giant Epstein sculpture of Adam in the entrance hall.
 The house has enjoyed a special relationship with contemporary artists throughout its history, hanging work by artists including JMW Turner, John Varley, John Piper and photographer Roger Fenton.